 Pursuant to Pub.
 Util.
-Code § 8283(f), this section sets forth the rules that apply to smaller utilities and electric service providers, i.e., those with gross annual California revenues between \$15 million and \$25 million.
-These smaller other covered entities shall annually, on or before March 1, electronically submit a "simplified form" to the Commission's Executive Director.
-The information to be included in the form shall be developed by the Commission's staff together with these other covered entities, as set forth in Rulemaking 21-03-010.
+Code § 8283(f), this section sets forth the rules that apply to smaller utilities and smaller electric service providers that fall within the Commission's Supplier Diversity Program pursuant to statute, i.e., those with gross annual California revenues between \$15 million and \$25 million.
+These smaller utilities and smaller electric service providers shall annually, on or before March 1, electronically submit a "simplified form" to the Commission's Executive Director.
+The information to be included in the form shall be developed by the Commission's staff together with these smaller utilities and smaller electric service providers, as set forth in D.22-04-035.
 The Commission's staff will provide a copy of this simplified form via email to the service list of Rulemaking 21-03-010 (or the successor proceeding).
-The reporting requirements in Section 9 and Section 10 do not apply to these smaller other covered entities.
+The reporting requirements in Section 9 and Section 10 do not necessary apply to these smaller utilities and smaller electric service providers.
+These smaller utilities and smaller electric service providers shall submit their first annual "simplified form" in March 2023.

-13. COMMISSION ANNUAL REPORT TO THE LEGISLATURE
+13. COMMISSION ANNUAL REPORT TO LEGISLATURE

 As required by Pub.
 Util.
-Code § 8283(e), the Commission shall provide an annual report to the Legislature beginning January 1989 on the progress of activities undertaken by each utility or other entity to implement Pub.
+Code § 8283(e), the Commission shall provide an annual report to the Legislature (beginning January 1989) on the progress of activities undertaken by each utility or other covered entity to implement Pub.
 Util.
-Code §366.2 and §§ 8281 through 8286 and this General Order.
+Code § 366.2 and §§ 8281-8286 and this General Order.

-- 13.1.
-In this annual report, the Commission shall recommend a program for carrying out the policy declared in the above-mentioned sections of the Pub.
+In this annual report to the Legislature, the Commission shall recommend a program for carrying out the policy declared in the above-mentioned sections of the Pub.
 Util.
-Code, together with recommendations for any legislation it deems necessary or desirable to further that policy. - 13.2.
-This annual report shall include recommendations to the utilities and other covered entities for the achievement of maximum results in implementing legislative policy and this General Order. - 13.3.
-This annual report shall include information initially identified in Resolution Exec-001, which provides for monitoring and evaluation of the Supplier Clearinghouse "on a periodic basis."
-As part of this monitoring and evaluation of the Supplier Clearinghouse, the Commission's Annual Report to the Legislature will include an analysis of the existing contract between Supplier Clearinghouse and the utilities (e.g., audits of revenues and expenditures associated with the certification program).
+Code, together with recommendations for any legislation it deems necessary or desirable to further that policy.

+This annual report to the Legislature shall include recommendations to the utilities and other covered entities for the achievement of maximum results in implementing legislative policy and this General Order.

+This annual report to the Legislature shall include information initially identified in Resolution Exec-001, which provides for monitoring and evaluation of the Supplier Clearinghouse "on a periodic basis."
+As part of this monitoring and evaluation of the Supplier Clearinghouse, the Commission's annual report to the Legislature will include an analysis of the existing contract between the Clearinghouse and the utilities (e.g., audits of revenues and expenditures associated with the certification program), as required by Resolution Exec-001.